-- 10. In these circumstances, the decision to terminate the Applicant's employment, since it cannot be based upon the provisions of the Staff Regulations and Rules, must be declared illegal. - 11.
-Whereas the Tribunal has received claims in respect of the period up to date of reinstatement as follows: - (a) For full salary up to date of reinstatement, less amount paid at termination in lieu of notice;
+10. In these circumstances, the decision to terminate the Applicant's employment, since it cannot be based upon a provision of the Staff Regulations, must be declared illegal.

+11. Whereas the Tribunal has received claims in respect of the period up to date of reinstatement as follows :

+(a) for full salary up to date of reinstatement, less amount paid at termination in lieu of notice;